-- Never operate machine in a closed area where dangerous carbon monoxide fumes can collect. - Disengage drives, engage parking brake, stop engine and remove key or disconnect spark plug (for gas engines).
-Wait for all movement to stop before adjusting, cleaning or repairing. - Clean all debris from unit, drives, mufflers, and engine to help prevent fires.
+- NEVER operate machine in a closed area where dangerous carbon monoxide fumes can collect. - Disengage drives, engage parking brake, stop engine and remove key or disconnect spark plug (for gas engines).
+Wait for all movement to stop before adjusting, cleaning or repairing. - Clean all debris from machine, drives, mufflers, and engine to help prevent fires.
 Clean up oil or fuel spillage. - Let engine cool before storing and do not store near flame. - Shut off fuel while storing or transporting.
 Do not store fuel near flames or drain indoors. - Park machine on level ground.
 Never allow untrained personnel to service machine.
 Understand service procedure before doing work. - Use jack stands or lock service latches to support components when required.
-Securely support any machine elements that must be raised for service work. - Before servicing machine or attachment, carefully release pressure from any components with stored energy, such as hydraulic components or springs. - Release hydraulic pressure by moving hydraulic control levers back and forth with the engine off. - Disconnect battery or remove spark plugs (for gas engines) before making any repairs.
-Disconnect the negative terminal first and the positive last.
-Reconnect positive first and negative last. - Use care when checking impeller.
-Wear gloves, and use caution when servicing them.
-Only REPLACE impeller.
-Never attempt to straighten or weld them. - Keep hands, feet, clothing, jewelry and long hair away from moving parts.
-If possible, do not make adjustments with the engine running. - Charge battery in an open well ventilated area, away from spark and flames.
-Unplug charger before connecting or disconnecting from battery.
-Wear protective clothing and use insulated tools.
+Securely support any machine elements that must be raised for service work. - Before servicing machine or attachment, carefully release pressure from any components with stored energy, such as hydraulic components or springs. - Release hydraulic pressure by moving hydraulic control levers back and forth with the engine OFF.